New Israeli strikes hit Tehran as Iran warns that U.S. involvement would risk 'all-out war'

 Iran long has insisted its nuclear program was peaceful, though it is the only non-nuclear-armed state to enrich uranium up to 60%, a short, technical step away from weapons-grade levels of 90%.
 U.S. intelligence agencies have said they did not believe Iran was actively pursuing the bomb.

-Iran offered no immediate response to the president’s posts, but the country’s military leaders vowed that Israel would soon see more attacks.
+Bahreini, the Iranian ambassador, said Trump's remarks were “completely unwarranted” and “very hostile,” and that Iran could not ignore them.

-“The operations carried out so far have been solely for the purpose of warning and deterrence,” Gen. Abdul Rahim Mousavi, the commander in chief of Iran’s army, said in a video.
-“The punishment operation will be carried out soon.”
+He said Iranian authorities were “vigilant” about the comments and would decide if the U.S. crossed any lines.
+“Once the red line is crossed, the response will come.”

-Israelis began returning to the country on flights for the first time since the country’s international airport shut down at the start of the conflict.
+Israelis began returning on flights for the first time since the country’s international airport shut down at the start of the conflict.

 Two flights from Larnaca, Cyprus, landed at Tel Aviv’s Ben Gurion International Airport on Wednesday morning, said Lisa Dvir, an airport spokesperson.